abhiMishra98/Cuda-Performance-Lab/Convolution/README.md

 ![conv_2d roofline](../images/Conv_v1_2d_ncu.png)
 ![conv_2d_shared roofline](../images/Conv_v1_2dShared_ncu.png)

-**Reading the charts.** Only `conv_1d`'s dot sits close to its own roofline diagonal, so that one is genuinely memory-bound: the "move less data to go faster" logic actually applies to it.
-The other three sit well below their diagonal, and `conv_2d`/`conv_2d_shared` do so even though tiling and constant memory gave them *more* reuse per byte than the 1D kernels, not less.
-A kernel that does more with each byte but still doesn't go faster isn't limited by bandwidth or compute; it's limited by latency, meaning too few warps are in flight at once to hide memory stalls.
+**Reading the charts.** Only `conv_1d` sits close to its own roofline diagonal — that's the one kernel where "move less data to go faster" is actually the lever to pull.
+The other three sit well below their diagonal, and `conv_2d`/`conv_2d_shared` sit lowest of all *despite* tiling and constant memory giving them more reuse per byte than the 1D kernels, not less.
+More reuse without more speed rules out the usual two suspects (bandwidth, compute) and points at a third: latency.
+Too few warps are in flight per scheduler to hide memory stalls, so the SM sits idle waiting on data rather than being throttled by how much of it has to move.

-`ncu` points at two concrete causes, not "not enough math" (none of these kernels are close to the compute ceiling in the first place):
+`ncu` backs this with two concrete, fixable causes — not "not enough math," since none of these four kernels get anywhere near the compute ceiling in the first place:

-- **Uncoalesced memory access.** `SourceCounters` reports excessive memory sectors on all four kernels (12% for `conv_1d`, 10% for `conv_1d_shared`, **24%** for `conv_2d`, 12% for `conv_2d_shared`). `conv_2d` is worst: its
+- **Uncoalesced memory access.** `SourceCounters` flags excess memory sectors on every kernel (`conv_1d` 12%, `conv_1d_shared` 10%, `conv_2d`
+  **24%**, `conv_2d_shared` 12%). `conv_2d` is the outlier: its 16x16
-  16x16 thread block and row-major indexing mean close to a quarter of its memory traffic moves bytes no thread needed.
-Fixing the access pattern would raise the achieved point without changing arithmetic intensity.
+  thread block and row-major indexing mean roughly a quarter of its memory traffic moves bytes no thread asked for.
+This is a pure access-pattern fix — it raises the achieved point on the chart without touching arithmetic intensity at all.
-- **Instruction mix skewed toward address math, not FP32 work.** For `conv_1d`, `ncu` reports 55% "Compute (SM) Throughput," but only 6% of that is the actual FP32 FMA pipe; it separately flags the ALU pipeline as the busiest at 36.7%.
-Most of that ALU work is bounds-checking and index arithmetic, not the convolution itself, so the SM is busy without doing much of the work the roofline chart credits.
+- **Instruction mix skewed toward address math, not FP32 work.** `conv_1d` reports 55% "Compute (SM) Throughput," but only 6 of those points come from the FP32 FMA pipe; the ALU pipeline is the actual busiest unit, at 36.7%.
+Most of that ALU traffic is bounds-checking and index arithmetic around the convolution, not the convolution itself — the SM looks busy on the chart while doing comparatively little of the work the chart credits it for.

-**Net takeaway.** For this workload, adding more arithmetic (a wider mask, more work per thread, fp16) would not help; none of the four kernels are compute-limited.
-The more useful next steps are occupancy and coalescing fixes, such as simplifying boundary checks, fixing `conv_2d`'s access pattern, and keeping more warps active per scheduler, to close the gap to each kernel's own roofline.
+**Net takeaway.** Adding arithmetic — a wider mask, more work per thread, fp16 — would not move any of these four kernels, because none of them are compute-limited.
+The gap to each kernel's own roofline closes through occupancy and coalescing work instead: fixing `conv_2d`'s access pattern, simplifying the boundary-check arithmetic, and keeping more warps resident per scheduler.

+## Next steps

+Diagnosis above stops short of a fix.
+What's queued up next, in order:

+- Fix `conv_2d`'s uncoalesced access by widening its block to a full warp (`blockDim.x = 32` instead of `16`), then re-profile with `ncu` to confirm the roofline point actually moves.
+- Pull the **Occupancy** and **Warp State Statistics** sections from the existing `ncu` report to back the "latency-bound" call with achieved occupancy and stall-reason numbers, instead of inferring it from the roofline chart alone.
+- Add a checked-in correctness verification path (currently the CPU-reference check was ad hoc during development, not something `main()` re-runs).
+- Compare achieved bandwidth against a vendor-optimized baseline (e.g. cuDNN's convolution path) for scale.

 ## Compiling and running